 By then, he and Mary are embarked on a hopeless love affair.
 Mary struggles to balance her loyalties to Charlie, her children, her dying mother in London and to the new love of her life.
 Frank frets at his necessary absences caused by work, and encourages Mary to take a semi-permanent hotel room in New York.

-Meanwhile, Charlie’s alcohol dependency becomes more problematic.
-He’s a clever but impatient man, a ‘high flyer’ in the Foreign Office jargon, whose love of jazz initially provides a bond between himself and Frank.
+Meanwhile, Charlie’s alcohol dependency becomes problematic.
+He is a clever but impatient man, whose love of jazz initially provides a bond between himself and Frank.
 In addition to his drink problems, however, Charlie has made several unwise investments and is being blackmailed by the security services following a liaison in the Far East.

-Frank travels through America, and the book gives a bravura description of what he sees at the famous Kennedy-Nixon television debate in Chicago, his home town.
-Other cities, notably Los Angeles, are brought to life in a novel nostalgic for a lost America.
+Frank travels through America, and the book describes what he sees at the famous Kennedy-Nixon television debate in Chicago, his home town.
 ‘One of the things I learned from studying the Nixon-Kennedy debates is that these were both high-calibre candidates, extremely well informed,’ said Faulks.
 ‘There was a poignant contrast with George Bush II, who was elected as I wrote.
 I watched the hanging chad drama on CNN in Moscow where I was completing my research.’

 We also learn of Frank’s difficult childhood in Chicago and of his war service in the Pacific, after which he has educated himself on the GI Bill.
 Charlie’s experiences in the Second World War are seen to underlie the melancholic and self-destructive streak that is evidenced in his drinking.